annefou/metos_python/_episodes/08-visualization.md

 - "Learn to publish your python notebook on the web (git and nbviewer)"
 keypoints:
 - "Get an overview of nbviewer"
+- "Get an overview of plotly to publish plots on the web"
 ---

+# Share your jupyter notebooks

+## Jupyter nbviewer

+# Plotly for creating simple python dashboards

+> ### Other interesting python packages
+>
-Packages that are worth to mention for analyzing spatio-temporal data:
+> Packages that are worth to mention for analyzing spatio-temporal data:
+>

-- "matplotlib, geopandas, pynio & pyngl, pyqgis, plotly, bokeh & gmap, cartopy, iris"
+> - "matplotlib, geopandas, pynio & pyngl, pyqgis, plotly, bokeh & gmap, cartopy, iris"
-- "nodebox-opengl - For playing around with animations"
+> - "nodebox-opengl - For playing around with animations"
-- "pandas, pytables, fiona, descartes, pyproj"
+> - "pandas, pytables, fiona, descartes, pyproj"
+{: .callout}